jcorbino/mole/JOSS/paper.md

 All linear transformations can be represented by a matrix multiplication, integration and differentiation are linear transformations.
 Mimetic operators are essentially matrices that when applied to discrete scalar or vector fields produce high-order approximations that are faithful to the physics.

-The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic Gradient and Divergence operators.
+The basis of higher-dimensional operators, as well of more sophisticated operators such as the Laplacian or the Biharmonic operator are the one-dimensional mimetic Gradient (**G**) and Divergence (**D**) operators.

 # The library